datisekai/datisekai/README.md

 ## Hi there 👋

 ### About me
-I'm An, an information technology student, passionate about programming, especially web, my dream is to become a front-end developer.
+I'm Dat, an information technology student, passionate about programming, especially web, my dream is to become a front-end developer.